 All organic, all good ?

-Our grands crus are cultivated biodynamically , our premiers crus and villages organically, and we use sustainable practices for our less prestigious appelations (generic and Aligoté).
+Our grands crus are cultivated biodynamically , our premiers crus and villages organically, without any certification, because don’t hesitate to make a chemical treatment if necessary.
+We use sustainable practices for our less prestigious appelations (generic and Aligoté).
 Let’s say we work in a reasonable way.
-But we also buy grapes to growers who are not organic in order to make wines that are not labeled “organic”.
+We also buy grapes to growers which are not organic in order to make blend wines that are not labeled “organic”.
+We never use Organic mention in any of our bottles.
 So, you may ask, what is the conclusion of all this?
 It is quite simple: at Olivier Leflaive, we do not have absolute certainties !

 The only philosophy we follow is our desire to respect the environment as much as possible.
 First, you should know that the “organic way” and the “sustainable way ” share 6 common practices:

 1) Plough to avoid herbicides

 3) Not preventive but curative (except copper and sulfur)

 4) Treatment with sulfur against powdery mildew

 5) A minimal processing of copper against mildew (harmful)

 6) Prophylactic control (lightening of the vegetation, severe évasivage)